Bauernschnapsen: Start and finish

 The dealer shuffles the card pack and the player to his right cuts the pack at least once or 'knocks' with his fist on the pack to indicate he is happy not to cut.
 Next three cards are dealt to each player in clockwise order, beginning with the player on the dealer's left, the caller (Rufer).
 The caller must choose a trump suit (Trumpffarbe or, regionally, Atoutfarbe) from his first three cards, before receiving the remaining two cards.
 Then each player is dealt a packet of two more cards in the same order.
-If the caller cannot or will not decided which suit will be trumps, he can draw one of the two remaining cards and turn it over for everyone to see; the suit of this card is then the trump suit.
+If the caller cannot or will not decide which suit will be trumps, he can draw one of the two remaining cards and turn it over for everyone to see; the suit of this card is then the trump suit.
 If the player right of the dealer has knocked on the card pack, each player is given all five cards at once in the same clockwise order.
 The caller is initially dealt three, in order to decide the trump suit, and then a further two.

 The trump suit beats all other cards in most cases.
 If the first three cards that the caller is dealt consists of three Unters (regionally Buben or Bauern), he may insist that the cards are reshuffled and redealt.

 After the caller has called trumps, the player who has bid the highest contract, may play it.
 In one regional variant, the caller must first decide whether to bid a contract or to pass; in the latter case the next player to the left (clockwise) has the right to bid a contract or pass.

 In several contracts that may be declared, the declared trump suit becomes irrelevant and all suits are deemed equal in rank.
 Within a suit, the higher card beats the lower, and only cards of the trump suit may beat cards of a different suit.
 If a player e.g. plays an Unter of Leaves, a King or a Deuce (Ace) of another colour cannot beat it, but only be discarded (zugegeben) – with the exception of the trump suit if trumps are valid.

 At the end of each hand the caller becomes the dealer; he shuffles, lets the player to the right cut or knock and deals the cards as described above.

 Which special contracts are permitted, varies to some extent from region to region.
 It is common to have the Schnapser, the Gang (or Gangl) and the Bauernschnapser (Bauer).
 The Bettler contracts are very controversial in conservative circles, because they make normal games the exception rather than the rule.